 Know How to Get Around in Boston

-Getting around in Boston is easy and convenient.
+Boston is one of the easiest cities in New England to get around.
 There are a few different options for transportation around the city, the main forms being the subway, bus, and on foot.

 Driving can be a bit of a challenge if you’re unfamiliar with the city.
 If you decide to drive then be prepared to navigate old and outdated roadways and pay a stiff price for parking.

 Taxi’s and ride-sharing apps such as Uber and Lyft are great options for quick and reliable transportation.
 Your driver will be more familiar with the layout of the city and you won’t have to pay parking fees!

 The Massachusetts Bay Transportation Authority, or MBTA is Boston’s public transportation system.
 The subway is the most popular form of public transportation and is identifiable by a large “T.” The bus, commuter rail, and ferry are other options for transportation around Boston.

 To ride the MBTA you must purchase a paper ticket called a “Charlie Ticket,” or a plastic card, called a “Charlie Card.”
 These can be purchased at electronic fare vending machines, at various local stores and select T stations.

 Boston is a compact city and all of the main tourist attractions are within pedestrian friendly walking zones.
 All you need is a map and a good pair of walking shoes!
 For more info, visit our awesome Boston Travel Guide.

 With a Boston City Pass, you can experience the best of Boston at the CHEAPEST prices.
 Discounts, attractions, tickets, and even public transport are all standards in any good city pass – be sure invest now and save them $$$ when you arrive!Buy Your Pass NOW!

 Weekends in Boston are the ideal time to experience the nightlife.
 Different areas of the city have different options for going out.